What is my risk of breast cancer?

 Your risk of developing breast cancer is shaped by a combination of factors:

-- Age: as you get older, your risk increases due to the accumulation of genetic mutations over time.
+- Age: as you get older, your risk increases.
+This is largely due to the accumulation of genetic changes over time.

 - Gender: being born female means higher lifetime exposure to oestrogens, which can stimulate cell growth in breast tissue.